piyushagarwal08/Reboot-2.O/README.md

   <li>from jack user also create two directories name jack1 & jack2 </li>
   <li>now login from Jill user and create a file.
 Jill.txt using vim editor and write "hey jiil"</li>
   <li>from Jill also create two directoires named jill1 & jill2 </li>
+ <li>Important :  swap these files and directories in between users  and to swap don't use root account</li>
   </ul>